MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 In the diagram:

 - Multi-factor authentication with conditional access is set up within Azure AD and related portals.
-- Admins use PAWs to access virtual machines directly.
+- Admins use privileged access workstations (PAWs) to access virtual machines directly.

 ### Configure secure communication within the Azure environment for virtual machines